🔼The name Ezrahite: Summary

 The name Ezrahite comes from the verb זרח (zarah), meaning to arise:

-The letter א (aleph) is probably prosthetic; it looks nice but it doesn't change the meaning of the name.
+The letter א (aleph) is possibly prosthetic; it looks nice but it doesn't change the meaning of the name.
+But it might also come from the noun אזרח ('ezrah), native, which would make the Ezrahites the Natives or Born Of The Native.
 The final י (yod) of our name turns the core noun into an adjective, or rather an ethnonym, which is a word which tells where someone is from (like Israel, which is a noun, and Israelite, which is an adjective).